Programs & Degrees

 My Transfer Course Equivalencies - for students considering transfer to UC

 UC Schedule of Classes - search course availability and descriptions

 Curriculum Guide Versions:

-- LSLS6061, Theories of Second Language Acquisition, 3
+- LSLS7053, Foundations of First and Second Language Learning, 3

 The following are requirements for admission: